usheryao/RE-papers/README.md

      > we propose a neural pattern diagnosis framework, DIAG-NRE, that can automatically summarize and reﬁne highqualityrelationalpatternsfromnoisedatawith human experts in the loop.

-1. **Graph Neural Networks with Generated Parameters for Relation Extraction** _Hao Zhu, Yankai Lin, Zhiyuan Liu, Jie Fu, Tat-seng Chua, MaosongSun._
+1. **Graph Neural Networks with Generated Parameters for Relation Extraction** _Hao Zhu, Yankai Lin, Zhiyuan Liu, Jie Fu, Tat-seng Chua, Maosong Sun._
    [paper](https://arxiv.org/pdf/1902.00756.pdf)

      >  In this paper,we propose to generate the parameters of graph neural networks (GP-GNNs) according to natural language sentences, which enables GNNs to process relational reasoning on unstructured text inputs.